+The Board believes that these four factors are helpful in resolving disqualification issues when the judge was formerly associated with a lawyer or law firm appearing on a pending matter.
 2. Judge was a former government attorney and was associated with current government attorney who is now appearing before the judge.

 The subject of disqualification of judges who formerly served in government employment (e.g., as a prosecutor or public defender) is specifically addressed in Rule 2.11(A)(5)(b), which does not provide for automatic disqualification.
-Clearly, if the judge when employed by the governmental agency participated personally and substantially in a matter that is now assigned to the judge, the judge must recuse pursuant to Rule 2.11(A)(5)(b).
+Clearly, if the judge when employed by the governmental agency participated personally and substantially in a matter that is now assigned to the judge, the judge should recuse pursuant to Rule 2.11(A)(5)(b).
 Annotated Model Code at 330-31.
 If the judge did not personally participate in the matter, the judge is not automatically disqualified, but the judge should consider the "totality of the circumstances" test (stated in situation 1, above), especially where the judge formerly supervised or had a close working relationship with the government attorney now appearing before the judge.